 With the surroundings, the sand dune offers a diversity of vibrant colours.
-The view from the top is extraordinary with sand dunes, green meadows and the endless desert that stretches as far as the eye could see.
+The view from the top is extraordinary with sand dunes.
+It’s green meadows and the endless desert that stretches as far as the eye could see.

 Although the area is predominantly desert, it has rich fauna and flora.
 Big mammals such as Ibex, Argali wild sheep, and the majestic snow leopard can be spotted in the mountains of Gobi Gurvan Saikhan and Sevrei Khairkhan.
 Unique birds in the area include Mongolian finch, saxual sparrow, desert grey shrike, and Henderson’s ground jay.
 Small mammals including Gobi jerboa and thick-tailed pygmy jerboa, reptiles such as toadhead agamas and even-fingered gecko are some of the Gobi’s unique habitats.
 The Gobi has unique and yet fragile ecosystem like no other in the world.